Mark Hornsby is an award winning music producer, audio engineer, musician and writer.

 When returning to Nashville, Mark settled into Java Jive Studio, the same studio he helped Martin build years prior.
 Mark and Martin built out the secondary B studio as Mark’s private mixing suite and “home base”.
 Over the next six years, Mark would continue to work as a producer and engineer for indie artists and clients like the Kevin Gilbert Estate, Old Crow Medicine Show, Dolly Parton, Lifeway, Word Entertainment and Royal Caribbean Cruise Lines.
 In addition to working in Nashville, his work also took him on the road and around the globe to work in New York, L.A., Las Vegas, Dallas, Chicago, North Carolina, Alabama, Miami, Costa Rica, Scotland and London.
 In October of 2010, Mark was featured on the cover of Recording Magazine for his work at Abbey Road Studios.

-During his travels, Mark has lectured at almost every major university offering music technology studies including Berklee, Middle Tennessee State University, Full Sail, Belmont, SAE and NYU.
+During his travels, Mark has lectured at almost every major university offering music technology studies including Berklee, MTSU, Full Sail, Belmont, SAE, Indiana University, Purdue University, Ball State and NYU.
 He is a certified Pro Tools “Expert”, accredited by Avid and has also done consulting and marketing work for several pro audio equipment manufactures including ATC, Drawmer, Crane Song, Tube Tech, Daking and GML.